engineyard/ey-docs/pages/database-restore.md

         sudo -i eybackup -e postgresql -r N:myapp

     (where "N" is the number of the backup you want to overwrite the current database.
-For example, to restore the tenth backup `sudo -i eybackup -d 10:myapp`)
+For example, to restore the tenth backup `sudo -i eybackup -e postgresql -d 10:myapp`)

-	QUESTION: THIS FAILED FOR ME.
-WHAT SHOULD IT BE?

 <h2 id="topic2">Load your database (Scenario 2)</h2>